 New Jersey Has The Best Poker Sites

-We’d be hard-pressed to judge someone without any other poker outlets.
-But if you’re in New Jersey, you have legal access to the safest poker sites, and they’re heavily trafficked.
+We’d be hard-pressed to judge someone without any other poker outlets, but if you’re in New Jersey, you have legal access to the safest poker sites.
+They’re heavily trafficked, too.

 How Do I Know That Legal Online Poker Sites In New Jersey Are Fair?